 Start with creating a new app adding a spreadsheet widget with one cell.
 In this cell write a matter to vote on e.g.: 'Do you want to change working hours to 9 a.m to 5 p.m' ?

 Add a second spreadsheet and in its first cell write 0 value.
-Set cell type to 'number'.
+Set cell type to 'number' and make the cell editable.

 Add one more spreadsheet section and in first cells of columns A and B write 'votes for' and 'votes against'.
 Under both of these put 0 value, set cells type to 'number' and set the cells as editable.